 The vacuum swallowed Sam and carried him for what seemed a great distance before expelling him.
 A man and a small boy hiked through the woods.
 Sam smiled as he recalled his fifth birthday.
 The only thing he wanted that year was a camping trip.
 His mother made a knap-sack from scraps of material and his father, despite the unbearable heat of the August night, took him to the cave deep in the hills behind the farm.

 Sam watched, knowing what would happen.
 The boy—young Sammy—raced into the dark cave.
 “I get to sleep here!” he shouted, throwing his knap-sack deep in the recess.
 He plunged forward, then froze at the sound of the rattle echoing off stone walls.
+You can check this helpful mattress buyer’s guide for purchasing bedding that is comfortable and of the right size, which is important to get a comfortable sleep.

 “Don’t move,” Jake said, his voice unnaturally calm.